mackerelio/go-check-plugins/check-log/README.md

       --warning-level=N                          Warning level if pattern has a group --critical-level=N                         Critical level if pattern has a group -r, --return                                   Return matched line
-      --directory=DIR                            Specify the directory of files to be detected -F, --file-pattern=FILE                        Check a pattern of files, instead of one file -i, --icase                                    Run a case insensitive match -s, --state-dir=DIR                            Dir to keep state files under
+      --search-directory=DIR                     Specify the directory of files to be detected -F, --file-pattern=FILE                        Check a pattern of files, instead of one file -i, --icase                                    Run a case insensitive match -s, --state-dir=DIR                            Dir to keep state files under